 Small, naughty, and energetic, the Morkie Poo inherited its best traits from its parents.
-The designer dog is popularly called Morkie, but some people also refer to them as the Morkshire Terrier.
-Morkies fare well in tiny and single-person homes.
-If you live in an apartment and you’re looking to get a puppy, the Morkie might be right for you.
-However, you must be ready for lots of snuggling as Morkies are attention-seeking dogs.
-If you are interested in the Morkie Poodle mix, here’s all there is to know about them.
+The designer dog is most commonly called a Morkie, but some people refer to them as the Morkshire Terrier.
+Morkies fare well in tiny and single-person homes, so if you live in an apartment and you’re looking to get a puppy, the Morkie might be right for you.

 Prefer to watch a video?
 We made a video all about the new Morkie Poo dog breed!
 Watch it below: